Palestinian fedayeen: Lebanon

-Israeli armoured artillery and infantry forces, supported by air force and naval units again entered Lebanon on 6 June 1982 in an operation code-named "Peace for Galilee", encountering "fierce resistance" from the Palestinian fedayeen there.
-Israel's occupation of southern Lebanon and its siege and constant shelling of the capital Beirut in the 1982 Lebanon War, eventually forced the Palestinian fedayeen to accept an internationally brokered agreement that moved them out of Lebanon to different places in the Arab world.
+Israeli armoured artillery and infantry forces, supported by air force and naval units, again entered Lebanon on 6 June 1982 in an operation codenamed "Peace for Galilee", encountering fierce resistance from the Palestinian fedayeen there.
+Israel's occupation of southern Lebanon and its shelling of the capital Beirut in the 1982 Lebanon War eventually forced the Palestinian fedayeen to accept an internationally brokered agreement that moved them out of Lebanon to different places in the Arab world.
 The headquarters of the PLO was moved out of Lebanon to Tunis at this time.
 The new PLO headquarters was destroyed during an Israeli airstrike in 1985.

-During a September 2, 1982 press conference at the United Nations, Yasser Arafat stated that, "Jesus Christ was the first Palestinian fedayeen who carried his sword along the path on which the Palestinians today carry their cross."
+During a September 2, 1982, press conference at the United Nations, Yasser Arafat stated that, "Jesus Christ was the first Palestinian fedayeen who carried his sword along the path on which the Palestinians today carry their cross."

 First Intifada

 On 25 November 1987, PFLP-GC launched an attack, in which two fedayeen infiltrated northern Israel from an undisclosed Syrian-controlled area in southern Lebanon with hang gliders.
 One of them was killed at the border, while the other proceeded to land at an army camp, initially killing a soldier in a passing vehicle, then five more in the camp, before being shot dead.
-Thomas Friedman said that judging by commentary in the Arab world, the raid was seen as a boost to the Palestinian national movement, just as it had seemed to be almost totally eclipsed by the Iran–Iraq War.
-Palestinians in Gaza began taunting Israeli soldiers, chanting "six to one" and the raid has been noted as a catalyst to the First Intifada.
+Thomas Friedman wrote that judging by commentary in the Arab world, the raid was seen as a boost to the Palestinian national movement, just as it had seemed to be almost totally eclipsed by the Iran–Iraq War.
+Palestinians in Gaza began taunting Israeli soldiers, chanting "six to one"; the raid has been noted as a catalyst to the First Intifada.